 Some Workgroup members were not comfortable that the updated Proposal has the fully exhaustive methodology for delay and backfeed charges set out in the TO's Charging Statements rather than in the CUSC.
 In the Original (2018) Proposal, the charges were set out in the CUSC where the methodology would be under open governance.
 It was explained by the Proposer that Ofgem formally approve the form of the Charging Statements which gives some level of control.
-However, Workgroup members were concerned that there might not be a rigorous review of contents by Ofgem which could lead to misalignments with CUSC.
-It was noted that Ofgem will only approve the form and not the content proposed by the TOs.
+However, Workgroup members were concerned as Ofgem predominantly approve the form of the Charging Statement in line with Electricity Transmission Licence special condition 9.12, with only a minor review of any amended text content (if required).
+However, workgroup members were wary that TO Charging Statements could be amended in isolation, potentially leading to misalignment to CUSC.
+The Onshore TO workgroup member clarified the process to rectify such a situation, which they believed to be rare, and confirmed it should only ever be temporary.
+Code changes would be raised as soon as possible (most likely by the ESO) to manage this, and Ofgem would be notified as part of the annual TO Charging Statement refresh.
+The CUSC code modification outcome would take precedence.